 Beak Length

-The fibrous texture helps keep a parrot’s beak sharp and at the optimal length.
-However, a badly deformed beak can be a symptom of fatty liver disease, so always get the bird checker over by a vet.
+The fibrous texture keeps a parrot’s beak sharp and at the optimal length.
+A badly deformed beak can be a symptom of fatty liver disease, so always have the bird checked over by a vet.

 Natural and Unprocessed

 Carrots, like all root vegetables, are natural and unprocessed.
-According to IAABC Journal, processed foods are linked to wing-flipping and toe-tapping in parrots.
+According to the IAABC Journal, processed foods are linked to wing-flipping and toe-tapping.

 According to the Journal of Agricultural and Food Chemistry, the carotenoids in carrots are better preserved when cooked, most notably when boiled or steamed (not fried).

 While cooking destroys vitamin C, this is less important for parrots because birds can produce ascorbic acid in the liver from glucose.
-Parrots can eat cooked carrots without salt (sodium), oil, or spices.
+Parrots can eat cooked carrots without salt, oil, or spices.

-All granivorous birds have a cartilaginous connection between the skull and the beak, which means they can ‘shock absorb’ the pressure when biting into something hard like a raw carrot or nut.
+All granivorous birds have a cartilaginous connection between the skull and the beak, which means they can ‘shock absorb’ the pressure when biting into a raw carrot.

 We’ve all been taught to peel carrots, but their skins aren’t as dense as potatoes.
 While an unpeeled carrot won’t be as visually enticing as a peeled carrot, it makes little practical difference.

 A carrot’s skin is edible, and most nutrients are contained just below the skin’s surface.
-So, there’s no need to peel a carrot.
+There’s no need to peel a carrot.
 If the carrot is badly bruised or damaged, offer them an alternative.

 Wash each carrot under the tap for 30 seconds to remove dirt, debris, fertilizers, and pesticides.

 Some parrots love to nibble on carrot tops due to their crunchy texture and unique flavor.
-Carrot tops (also called carrot greens) are high in vitamin K1, beta-carotene, potassium, iron, and calcium.
+Carrot tops (carrot greens) are high in vitamin K1, beta-carotene, potassium, iron, and calcium.

 Research from BioOne Complete suggests that captive parrots can be deficient in calcium.
 Many owners feed carrot tops to animals because they’re among the best sources of dietary calcium.

-Parrots need this calcium (and vitamin D3 from sunlight) for strong bones, feathers, and eggshells.
+Parrots need this calcium (and vitamin D3 from sunlight) for their bones, feathers, and eggshells.
 For example, hypocalcaemic birds can have misshapen eggs, leading to egg binding (dystocia).

 Carrot tops have a root vegetable flavor and can be combined with other foods for extra nutrition.
-Why not add shredded carrot tops if you create a ‘chop’ for a parrot or parakeet?
+Add shredded carrot tops if you create a ‘chop’ for a parrot or parakeet.

-Given the wide variety of bird-safe vegetables, carrots shouldn’t be fed to parrots daily.
+Given the wide variety of bird-safe vegetables, carrots needn’t be fed to parrots daily.

 Even if a parrot likes the sweet taste and crunchy texture of carrots, you should push them out of their comfort zone so they can benefit from a diverse range of vitamins and minerals.